MitchellGerdisch/pulumi-work/py-aws-assume-role/README.md

 to create resources in the security context of an IAM Role assumed by the IAM User running the Pulumi programs.

+# CHECK LIST
+You can read the details below, but for a quick checklist do the following:
+* Make sure the aws creds environment in `Pulumi.dev.yaml` works.
+* Check in `pulumi-ce-workshops` account for:
+  * S3 Bucket: `mitch-assumerole-test` or create one and set it in `Pulumi.dev.yaml`
+  * IAM Policy: `mitch-assumerole-test`
+  * IAM Role: `mitch-assumerole-test-role`
+  * MAKE SURE the IAM role has a Trust Relationship with the ARN that is used by the ESC environment.
+    * YOU CAN VERIFY the ARN, by running `pulumi env run ENV_REFERENCED_IN_PULUMI.DEV.YAML -- aws sts get-caller-identity`
+* If the above is good, `pulumi up` should work.
+  * You can check the bucket in the `pulumi-ce-workshops` and see the object is added.

 # Mitch Notes
 Referencing https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_cross-account-with-roles.html
 The basic idea is that there is a "Production" account and a "Development" account and you want to allow certain user from the "Development" account to interact with resources in the "Production" account.